City Council, Board and Commission Meetings

 We appreciate your understanding as we do our part to protect the health of Fremont community members and to slow the spread of COVID-19.

-The City of Fremont will continue to monitor this rapidly changing situation and appreciates your understanding and patience as we take measures to help protect the health and well-being of the Fremont community.
 For more information about resources available to minimize the spread of COVID-19, visit our Coronavirus webpage and follow the City on its social media channels.